-Shasta College's Fall classes began on Monday, August 16th
+Shasta College's Spring classes began on Wednesday, January 19th, 2022

 All college locations are open and students and visitors can come to campus for assistance.
 Student Services such as Counseling, Financial Aid, Tutoring, Library Services, and Food Services are now available to students both in-person and online.

-The fall schedule will include a mix of in person, hybrid (combination online and in-person), and online classes.
-Students are encouraged to check the Fall Schedule for the complete list course offerings.
+The spring schedule will include a mix of in-person, hybrid (combination online and in-person), and online classes.
+Students are encouraged to check the Spring Schedule (PDF) for the complete list course offerings.

 Got questions?
 We're here to help.

 You may contact the campus via phone by calling (530) 242-7910.